 They say life is better with friends and in Pokémon Go, that is definitely the truth.
-There are plenty of benefits to making friends in Pokémon Go and adding friends couldn't be easier!
+There are plenty of benefits to making friends in Pokémon Go and adding friends couldn't be easier.
+We'll walk you through how to add friends, all the benefits, and even how to find new friends in Pokémon Go!

 Why should I make friends in Pokémon Go?